All There is to Know about Citronella Essential Oil & Its Delightful Benefits (Updated April 2020)

 - 20 to 30 drops of other essential oils

-You can use five to 15 drops of essential oils like lemongrass, peppermint, rosemary, and eucalyptus.
+You can use five to 15 drops of essential oils like lemongrass, rosemary, and eucalyptus.
 If you want the spray to be effective against ticks as well, you can use about 10 drops of tea tree oil.
+(Take note, however, that you should use tea tree oil only with great caution around pets.)

-Pour the witch hazel and water or apple cider vinegar into a glass spray bottle or a mixing jar.
+Pour the witch hazel and water or apple cider vinegar into a mixing jar.
 Add the essential oils and thoroughly combine all the ingredients.

 If you combined the ingredients in a mixing jar, transfer the mixture to a glass spray bottle.
 Make sure to shake the contents well before every use.
 You can then spray the mixture on the exposed parts of your skin whenever necessary, but make sure to avoid spraying it near your mouth and eyes.